 You’ve probably seen brie bites that use store-bought puff pastry sheets or phyllo dough, but we opted for an easy and from-scratch version with a light biscuit as the base for these bites.

 Fresh from the oven, the biscuits have a nice crispness to the outside, giving you a bit of a crunch before diving into the soft cheese and bright cranberry top.

 Creamy brie cheese and Wisconsin cranberries together in a fluffy biscuit bite.

 Yield: 16 bites

 - ¾ tsp brown sugar

-- 1 c white wheat flour or unbleached all-purpose*
+- 1 c white whole wheat flour* or unbleached all-purpose*

 - 1 tsp baking powder